particle-iot/realtek_ambd_sdk_public/component/common/example/audio_sport/audio_mp3/README.txt

 	Source code not in project:

 [Compilation Tips]
-	1. WI-FI and Network are needed in order to run this example.
-If you don't need WI-FI and Network, change "#define CONFIG_EXAMPLE_WLAN_FAST_CONNECT	1" to "#define CONFIG_EXAMPLE_WLAN_FAST_CONNECT 0" in platform_opts.h file, then, in project/realtek_amebaD_va0_example/src/src_hp/main.c move these 2 function calls -- pre_example_entry() and example_entry()-- out of the "#if defined(CONFIG_WIFI_NORMAL) && defined(CONFIG_NETWORK)" area.

-	2. When WI-FI and Network are off, the program may not run in a normal way due to the default small heap size.
+	1. You need to turn WI-FI and Network on to make sure the entry of this example will be called automatically.
+If not, you need to call it on your own.

-	You can set configTOTAL_HEAP_SIZE to ( ( size_t ) ( 250 * 1024 ) ) to make sure that ram allocated is enough to run this example.
+	2. When meeting "BD_SRAM overflow" problem in compilation, you may need to change the value of configTOTAL_HEAP_SIZE  defined in project\realtek_amebaD_va0_example\inc\inc_hp\FreeRTOSConfig.h to make sure that ram allocated is enough to run this example.

+	3. You can chooose to place audio buffer in sram(use malloc) or psram(use Psram_reserve_malloc).
+If you use sram, use this configuration:
+	//#define MEM_ALLOC Psram_reserve_malloc
+	#define MEM_ALLOC malloc
+	//#define MEM_FREE Psram_reserve_free
+	#define MEM_FREE free

+	if you use psram, use this configuration:
+	#define MEM_ALLOC Psram_reserve_malloc
+	//#define MEM_ALLOC malloc
+	#define MEM_FREE Psram_reserve_free
+	//#define MEM_FREE free

+	And please enable psram use in rtl8721dhp_intfcfg.c(set psram_dev_enable psram_dev_cal_enable psram_dev_retention to TRUE).

-	3. In IAR, you need to include lib_mp3.a under "km4_application/lib" and .c file in this folder under "km4_application/utilities/example".
+	4. In IAR, you need to include lib_mp3.a under "km4_application/lib" and example_audio_mp3.c file in this folder under "km4_application/utilities/example".

+	5. Since SD card is needed, in component\soc\realtek\amebad\fwlib\usrcfg\rtl8721dhp_intfcfg.c, set both sdioh_cd_pin and sdioh_wp_pin to _PNC